siliu1/TSF1/DesignDocument.md

 A second race condition happens due to the asynchronous mojo communication between browser process and renderer process.
 There may be a case where the current edit session has ended but the TextInputState hasn't been updated yet.
 In this case we shouldn't use stale TextInputState struct to run diffing algorithm.
 We should wait and run the algorithm until the TextInputState is updated.
 The solution is also illustrated in the graphical explainer above.

-### Trade-offs with proposed design
+### Considerations for TSFTextStore Reuse

 For TSF1.0 Support, it would be ideal if we can create TSFTextStore for each edit control that is editable and provide full editing context to Windows Input Service.
+Text intelligence features are relying on the context in the focused edit control.
+TSFTextStore is used to report the context to Windows Input Service.
+If we have a 1-to-1 relationship between TSFTextStore and editable elements, then the context in TSFTextStore is preserved when focus changes to another editable element.

 However, browser process has no knowledge about DOM element concept and TSFTextStore lives inside the browser process.
 TSFTextStore cannot be created for each edit control in current Chromium architecture.
 Therefore, TSFTextStore objects are created based on the predefined INPUT types and each input type shares the TSFTextStore object.

 In order to achieve 1 to 1 relationship between TSFTextStore and edit control, we would need to modify existing Chromium architecture to expose edit control to browser process.
 Such a change will impact all platforms.
 By following the existing architecture, we re-use TSFTextStore when focus switches from first edit control to second edit control with same predefined input type. the cached context in TSFTextStore is changed to the context of the second edit control.
 When the focus switches back to the first edit control, the context cached in TSFTextStore is changed back to the context of the first edit control.